rcxwhiz/django_py_grader/README.md

 A page the shows a failure message on successful operations.

 ## TODO:
-* Finish NetID functionality
-  * Allow "Name", "First Name", and "Last Name" optionally
 * Finish create test case functionality
 * Test basic functionality
 * Honestly all the testing after that
-* A message about changing the Django secret key if you are going to deploy this
-* A nice way for someone else to deploy this
+* A nice way for someone to deploy this
 * Make sure there are enough links for the site to be appropiately nagivgatable.